earthcubeprojects-chords/chords/what_is_chords.md

 ## Owning a Portal

-The Portal is targeted at users who do not have IT staffs and large IT budgets.
+The Portal is targeted at users who do not have IT staffs and budgets.
 It is an appliance which you run on Amazon Web Services:

 * Ownership: You have complete control of the portal.
 You create it and manage it yourself, without